duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 This will skip any currently installed file in the specifed path.

-Using remote paths or compressed files is currently not possible.
+Using remote paths for compressed files is currently not possible.

 ## Building Extensions